faizilham/msc-thesis/main/ch7_implementation.typ

 }
 ```] <lst:CollectionTypeAnno>

-For more complex effects, we can annotate the function and its higher-order function type parameters with the `@Effects([...])` annotation for listing the effects, and `UE(target, eff)` for the effect to each target, which are parameters (the parameter's index starting from 0), context objects (-1) and parametric free variable (-2).
-For example, the `let` scope function in @eq:LetScopeFunc can be annotated as shown in @lst:LetAnno.
+For more complex effects, we annotate the function and its higher-order function type parameters with the `@Effects([...])` annotation for listing the effects, and `UE(target, eff)` for the effect to each target, which are parameters (the parameter's index starting from 0), context objects (-1) and parametric free variable (-2).
+For example, the `let` scope function in @eq:LetScopeFunc is annotated as shown in @lst:LetAnno.

 $
 "let" : A.((A) -> B) -> B \